jimmyH/BeSIM/README.md

 ## How do I use BeSIM?

-Currently BeSIM is a standalone python3 script.
-Just run 'python app.py' to start the server.
+Currently BeSIM is a standalone python3 script (tested on python3.9 only).
+It is recommended to run from a virtual environment, and you can install the dependencies from requirements.txt `pip install -r requirements.txt`.
+To start the server, just run 'python app.py'.

 The BeSMART thermostat connects:
  - api.besmart-home.com:6199 (udp)